thrawny/violet.nvim/README.md

 1. In normal mode, press `<leader>ai` to open the edit prompt
 2. In visual mode, select text and press `<leader>ai` to edit the selection
+3. In normal or insert mode, press `<leader>an` to trigger an edit prediction
-3. Describe your edit and press Enter to apply
+4. Describe your edit and press Enter to apply

 The plugin opens a small input window where you describe the change you want.
 Press `<Esc>` or `q` to cancel.